dfrappart/Terra-AZModuletest/readme.md

 # Terraform modules repository

-# This repository contains sample module for terraform
+This repository contains my own module for Azure deployment through Azure

-In this repository, you will find terraform sample module.
-The module contains usually 1 resource only, with as many as possible parameters While this is not a best practice for terraform module, it can be useful to rapidly get code without too much configuration or coding
+## Repository organization

+The repository is currently organized as follow:

+- **Modules_building_blocks** folder contains mostly single resource in each module, as much as possible with as much as paramaters declared
+- **Custom_Modules** folder contains more complex modules abstracting more resources